-The Association recognises that given the nature of our work the risk of violence and aggression towards our staff and volunteers is very low.

-However, it is mandatory for all staff and Support Volunteers to undertake our elearning Health and Safety training which incorporates a lone working module.
-This training provides staff and volunteers with advice on how to avoid situations where they might find themselves alone and might put themselves at risk e.g., home visits, cash handling, meetings etc.
+The Association recognises that given the nature of our work there is a potential risk of violence and aggression towards our staff and volunteers.
+Any situations or behaviours that pose a risk to staff and volunteers will not be tolerated.
+MND Association staff and volunteers have the right to be treated with dignity and respect at all times and should be able to carry out their duties in a safe environment without the fear of violence or abuse.
+To help minimise risk of such environments to staff, mandatory e-learning Health and Safety training which provides staff and volunteers with advice on how to avoid situations where they might find themselves at risk e.g., home visits, cash handling, meetings etc., is provided.
+The Home Visit Checklist together with associated training will be rolled out to Association Volunteers in 2025.